AugmenTab/mythic/README.md

 * Ability to add custom skills.
 * Fully functioning Medical page to handle injuries.
 * Lock nav bar at the top of the Actor Sheet.
+* Weapon summary QOL improvements:
+    * Include attack roll target in parentheses after weapon name.
+    * Include reload half-actions and a reload button next to each magazine.